 On very rare occasions, a new free-weight exercise shows up or an old one is brought back and suddenly it seems like everyone is doing it, so much so that it’s hard to remember what it was like when no one was.
 At the start of Ronnie Coleman’s Olympia reign in 1998, his focus on walking lunges made them a gym staple.
 And as his era ended in 2006, along came another glute-centric lift, the barbell hip thrust.

 The exercise, as we know it today, was created that year by Bret Contreras, PhD, aka the Glute Guy.
 The first few times you saw it, it probably looked like a mistake, like someone squirming out from beneath a failed bench press.
 Who lays a barbell across their crotch?
-But 15 years later, it’s as omnipresent in gyms worldwide as the lunge and a favorite of both glute-toners, strength athletes, and celebrities from Kate Upton to The Rock (who has hip thrust benches in his home gyms) to former NFL star James Harrison (who famously hip-thrusted 765 pounds for reps).
+But 15 years later, it’s as omnipresent in gyms worldwide as the lunge and a favorite of glute-toners, strength athletes, and celebrities from Kate Upton to The Rock (who has hip thrust benches in his home gyms) to former NFL star James Harrison (who famously hip-thrusted 765 pounds for reps).

 There was a systematic review of 12 hip thrust studies.
 Its conclusions highlight three great reasons to include this exercise in your routine.

 1. TO BUILD YOUR BUTT: The Kate Upton Reason

 Electromyography studies highlight which muscles are used during an exercise, and they prove the hip thrust is a great glute exercise.
 In fact, it’s better than the squat for butt-building (and easier on the knees).
-If you do a glute-centric workout, like Upton, the thrust should be a staple.
+If you do a glute-centric workout, like Kate Upton, the hip thrust should be a staple.

-2. TO WORK THE LOWER BODY TOGETHER: The Rock reason
+2. TO WORK YOUR LOWER BODY TOGETHER: The Rock reason

-3. TO IMPROVE EXPLOSIVE POWER AND SPEED: The James Harrison reason
+3. TO IMPROVE YOUR EXPLOSIVE POWER AND SPEED: The James Harrison Reason